-Replacement windows can only be installed with the approval of SHPO.
+Replacement windows can only be installed with the approval of SHPO if the home is more than 50 years old.

-Installation of storm windows that would obscure historical windows requires SHPO approval.
+Installation of storm windows that would obscure historical windows requires SHPO approval if the home is more than 50 years old.

-Damaged windows should not be boarded over without SHPO approval.
+Damaged windows should not be boarded over without SHPO approval if the home is more than 50 years old.